Provides housing, hospitality services and personal care services for adults who can live independently.

 If you are not a current Home Health client, you must first meet eligibility requirements for Home Health services.
 Call the Home Health Service Line at 1-855-412-2121 (7 days a week, 8:30 a.m. - 4:30 p.m.) to be assessed for eligibility.

-How do I address concerns or complaints?
+How can I express concerns or complaints?

 If you have concerns about the care in a private assisted living facility, call the Assisted Living Registry.